ef-gy/analyticsd/README.md

 that show up in your syslog by means of Google Analytics, alongside your web site access statistics.

-Log output recognised by this daemon are sent to Google Analytics by means of the Measurement Protocol.
+Log output recognised by this daemon is sent to Google Analytics by means of the Measurement Protocol.
 This means you need to have Universal Analytics enabled for your property.